RbSCR/joy_checker_rqml_plugins/README.md

 ### 🔎 Joy Viewer

-Displays the data (buttons and axes) from `Joy` topic messages.
+Displays the data (buttons and axes) from a `Joy` message type.

 Upon activating the plugin, no data will initially be displayed.
 The data will be displayed when the first message is received.

 Plugin is in the 'Topic monitor' group.

+Subscribed topic: `/joy`

 ### 🔎 JoyFeedback Viewer

-Displays the data (intensity, for each of the three types) from a `JoyFeedback` topic message.
+Displays the data (intensity, for each of the three types) from a `JoyFeedback` message type.
+The 'id' is not displayed.

 Plugin is in the 'Topic monitor' group.

+Subscribed topic: `/joy/set_feedback`

 ### ✉️ JoyFeedback Publisher

-Publishes a `JoyFeedback` topic message.
+Publishes a `JoyFeedback` message type.
 The type and intensity can be selected/entered.
+The 'id' is always 0.

 Plugin is in the 'Communication' group.

+Published topic: `/joy/set_feedback`

 >[!NOTE]
-> A 'JoyFeedback' topic message could also be published using the `MessagePublisher` (default plugin from RQml).
+> A 'JoyFeedback' message type could also be published using the `MessagePublisher` (default plugin from RQml).

 ### 📐 Managing Layouts